At a Glance

 User Reviews (8)

-The Resolve app is excellent.
-The human interaction was just okay.
-When I needed to talk to someone about a creditor lawsuit threat, it took 36 hours to connect with a specialist.
-The app couldn't handle that situation.
-Tech is great for routine tracking but critical moments still need fast human response. $22k enrolled.
+App is excellent.
+Human interaction was just ok.
+When I needed to talk to someone about a lawsuit threat it took 36 hours.
+The app can't handle that situation.
+Tech is great for routine stuff but critical moments need fast human response.

-Resolve doesn't have the 15-20 year track record of NDR or FDR.
-My $19k case completed successfully (settled at 46%, 22 months) but with limited operational history, it's hard to know if my positive experience is representative or an early-stage honeymoon.
-Check back in 5 years for a more reliable assessment.
+No 15-20 year track record.
+My case completed fine but hard to know if that's representative or early-stage honeymoon.
+Check back in 5 years.

-Resolve's settlement volume is a fraction of NDR or FDR.
-My easy accounts settled fine but Amex and Discover both settled above 50%.
-Friends report lower settlement percentages through larger firms for the same creditors.
-Volume leverage is real and newer companies with less volume may deliver marginally worse results on difficult creditors.
+Easy accounts settled fine.
+Amex and Discover both above 50%.
+Friends report lower percentages through bigger firms for the same creditors.
+Volume leverage is real.

 Write a Review